 Giving someone all the gifts in the song would be ... pricey

-To calculate the cost of all the gifts in "The 12 Days of Christmas," I'll turn to the PNC financial services group's annual Christmas Price Index, which PNC has been putting out since 1984 (and which occasionally makes its way into school lesson plans).
-The index calculates the cost of all the gifts in the song based on current market rates; 2018's total comes to a hefty $39,094.93, or $170,609.46 if you count each mention of an item separately (which would amount to 364 gifts in all) — up 1.2 percent from last year.
+To calculate the cost of all the gifts in “The 12 Days of Christmas,” I’ll turn to the PNC financial services group’s annual Christmas Price Index, which PNC has been putting out since 1984 (and which occasionally makes its way into school lesson plans).
+The index calculates the cost of all the gifts in the song based on current market rates; the total for 2019, the most recent year for which numbers are available, comes to a hefty $38,993.59, or $170,298.03 if you count each mention of an item separately (which would amount to 364 gifts in all) — up a mere 0.2 percent from 2018.

-The takeaway: Swans are damn expensive (at $1,875 each/$13,125 for all seven) but at least stayed the same price as last year, while the cost of the five gold rings ($750 total) is down 9.1 percent from last year, due to “less demand and fluctuations in gold prices throughout 2018,” per PNC.
+The takeaway: Swans are damn expensive (at $1,875 each, or $13,125 for all seven) but at least stayed the same price as 2018, while the cost of the five gold rings ($825 total) increased 10 percent.
 No matter the cost, though, actually giving someone all this stuff is probably not a great idea; just think of all the bird poo.

 The structure of “The 12 Days of Christmas” lends itself easily to parodies, of which there have been many.
 There’s Jeff Foxworthy’s redneck version, Twisted Sister’s heavy metal take, and, of course, a Muppets version (featuring John Denver):